History of Delhi

-The Mughals ruled the area for three centuries.
+The Mughals ruled the area for more than two centuries.
 During the 16th century, the city declined as the Mughal capital was shifted.
-The fifth Mughal Emperor Shah Jahan built the walled city of Shahjahanabad within Delhi, and its landmarks, the Red Fort and Jama Masjid.
+The fifth Mughal Emperor Shah Jahan built the walled city of Shahjahanabad within Delhi, and its landmarks, the Red Fort, Jama Masjid, and Lal Mandir.
 His reign would be considered the zenith of the empire.
 After the death of his successor Aurangzeb, the Mughal Empire was plagued by a series of revolts.
 They lost major portions to the Marathas, Sikhs and many governors of erstwhile Mughal provinces like Bengal, Awadh and Hyderabad.
 Delhi was sacked and looted by Nader Shah.
 The Rajputs captured many important towns of Mughal heartland south of Delhi.
-The Marathas captured Delhi in the battle of Delhi in 1757 and continued to control it until 1803 when they were defeated by the British during the second Anglo-Maratha War.
+The Marathas captured Delhi in the Battle of Delhi in 1757 and continued to control it until 1803 when they were defeated by the British during the Second Anglo-Maratha War.
 In 1803, Delhi was captured by the British East India Company.

 During Company Rule in India, the Mughal Emperor Bahadur Shah II was reduced to merely a figurehead.
-The Indian Rebellion of 1857 sought to end company rule and declared Bahadur Shah II the Emperor of India.
+The Indian Rebellion of 1857 sought to end company rule and declared Bahadur Shah II the Emperor of Hindustan.
 However, the British soon recaptured Delhi and their other territories, ending the short-lived rebellion.
 This also marked the beginning of direct British Rule in India.
 In 1911, the capital of British India was shifted from Calcutta to New Delhi, the last inner city of Delhi designed by Edwin Lutyens.

-After India's Independence from the British, New Delhi became the capital of the newly formed Republic of India.
+After India's independence from the British, New Delhi became the capital of the newly formed Republic of India.